 First and foremost, Kotlin is an Open Source language

-- Developed on GitHub under Apache 2.0 Open-Source license;
+- Developed on GitHub under the Apache 2.0 Open-Source license

-Since 2012 we kept Kotlin’s development very open: talking to the community all the time, gathering and addressing lots of feedback.
+Since 2012 we’ve kept Kotlin’s development very open, talking to the community all the time and gathering and addressing lots of feedback.

 Let’s take a look at some numbers:

-- 11K+ people were using Kotlin last month and near 5K last week alone;
+- 11K+ people used Kotlin last month and almost 5K last week alone.

 - Over 500K lines of Kotlin code in projects such as IntelliJ IDEA and Rider.

-Talking about lines of code, the number of these in open repositories on GitHub is growing exponentially over time (JetBrains’ projects excluded):
+Talking about lines of code, the number of these in open repositories on GitHub is growing exponentially, JetBrains’ projects excluded:

-And of course we have a growing list of companies using Kotlin including Prezi and Expedia.
-By the way, if you’re using Kotlin, make sure you send us a Pull Request.
+And of course we have a growing list of companies using Kotlin, including Prezi and Expedia.
+By the way, if you’re using Kotlin, make sure to send us a Pull Request.